Bangladesh Krira Shikkha Protishtan

 Bangladesh Krira Shikkha Protishtan (BKSP) (বাংলাদেশ ক্রীড়া শিক্ষা প্রতিষ্ঠান, Bangladesh Institute of Sports Education) is the national sports institute of Bangladesh.
 It is residential and is located at Savar, about 28 km north-west of the capital, Dhaka, and about 8 km north of the National Martyrs' Memorial.
 It is a government-funded autonomous institution.

 History and management

 Bangladesh Krira Shikkha Protishtan was established in 1986 with the objective of developing sports in Bangladesh.
-BKSP is run by a Board of Governors, which is headed by the Minister of Youth and Sports, Bangladesh.
-Brigadier General Brigadier General Muhammad Munirul Islam has been the Director General of BKSP since August 2024.
+BKSP is run by a Board of Governors, which is headed by the national Minister of Youth and Sports.
+Brigadier General Muhammad Munirul Islam has been the Director General of BKSP since August 2024.

 Education

 Students at BKSP receive a general education as well as specialized sports training.
 The education extends from secondary school level to university degree level.
 The college is fully residential.
 Students are accommodated in four hostels for boys and one for girls.
 They receive food, medical treatment and sports materials.
 Tuition fees are determined on the basis of family income.
 Most of the teachers also live at the campus.

 The sports taught at BKSP are cricket, football, table tennis, archery, athletics, karate, boxing, judo, basketball, swimming, hockey, volleyball, gymnastics, shooting, tennis, taekwondo and wushu.
 Students must pass tests to be accepted into BKSP.